Texas Mental Health, Addiction and Divorce

 Experienced Family Lawyers at Your Side

 At Goranson Bain Ausley, we recognize that mental health and substance use disorders are common issues in a divorce.
-If you or your spouse live with a mental health or substance use disorder, you can be confident that we will represent you with understanding and compassion, and guide you through the divorce process in the most constructive and advantageous way possible.
+You can be confident that we will represent you with understanding and compassion if you or your spouse live with a mental health or substance use disorder.
+Our attorneys will guide you through the divorce process in the most constructive and advantageous way possible.